Syllabus

 7 “Ideation in Practice: How Effective UX Teams Generate Ideas” by Aurora Harley

-9 “Ten Usability Heuristics for User Interface Design” by Jakob Nielsen
+10 “Ten Usability Heuristics for User Interface Design” by Jakob Nielsen

-10 “6 Ways to Develop Your UX Design Career” by Google Design
+11 “6 Ways to Develop Your UX Design Career” by Google Design

-11 n/a
+12 n/a

 Instructor Supervision

-The DeCal instructor of record, Professor Kosa Goucher-Lambert, will attend class intermittently to observe student progress.
+The DeCal instructor of record, Professor Daniel Schnur, will attend class intermittently to observe student progress.
 He will be invited to each of the project presentations and critique days to provide feedback for students and instructors and view the student projects.
 The facilitators will meet with him during his scheduled office hours to update him on course progress and establish techniques to more effectively engage the students.